 About one hour after takeoff and reaching the initial cruise altitude of 30,000 feet, the dinner service began with American’s traditional warm nuts and drinks.

-I love American’s lobster mac& cheese.
-I’d choose for an entree if possible.
+I love American’s lobster mac & cheese.
 The filet was cooked with a warm pink center.
 Lately, American has been doing a great job of not overcooking beef.

 Desert was the traditional ice cream sundae with a little fruit, cheese and port.

-For the mid-flight snack I ordered the char sui pork belly steamed buns.
+For the mid-flight snack I ordered the char siu pork belly steamed buns.
+The pork buns and sauce were wonderful.
+Items on the mid-flight snack menu were available throughout the flight.

 There is also a help-yourself option.
 Light snacks are set up in the galley between the two business class sections.
 Whenever the urge arises, passengers can wander in and select what they want.

 Brunch was served about one hour before landing in Hong Kong.
-I had the American breakfast with orange juice and coffee.
+I had the American breakfast with apple juice and coffee.

 The seat reclines to a full flat position.
 It is wide and long enough to make sleeping well possible.
 I’ve often complained that giving pajamas is nice, but a business class seat is too hard to get a good rest.
 Someone must have heard me because American had a mattress for business class!

-Unfortunately, the mattress was too thin to provide much padding.
-Still, I give American kudos for making the effort.
+Unfortunately, the mattress was too thin.
+Still, it provide some much appreciated padding.
+I give American kudos for making the effort.

 The bathrooms at the front of the business class cabin were much nicer than the ones at the rear.
 I assume American believed that economy passengers would sneak into the lavatories at the rear of the section.